-BIOSTAT 710.
-Statistical Genetics and Genetics Epidemiology.
-Topics from current and classical methods for assessing familiality and heritability, linkage analysis of Mendelian and complex traits, family-based and population-based association studies, genetic heterogeneity, epistasis, and gene-environmental interactions.
+BIOSTAT 710: Statistical Genetics and Genetic Epidemiology: Topics from current and classical methods for assessing familiality and heritability, linkage analysis of Mendelian and complex traits, family-based and population-based association studies, genetic heterogeneity, epistasis, and gene-environmental interactions.
 Computational methods and applications in current research areas.
 The course will include a simple overview of genetic data, terminology, and essential population genetic results.
 Topics will include sampling designs in human genetics, gene frequency estimation, segregation analysis, linkage analysis, tests of association, and detection of errors in genetic data.

-Prerequisites: BIOSTAT 701, BIOSTAT 704, or permission of the Director of Graduate Studies.
-MW 11:45am-1:25pm, Allen, Hock 11110, 2 units.
+Prerequisite(s): BIOSTAT 701, 702, 704, 705, and 721 or 722 or their equivalents, or permission of the Director of Graduate Studies

-BIOSTAT 713.
-Survival Analysis.
-Introduction to concepts and techniques used in the analysis of time to event data, including censoring, hazard rates, estimation of survival curves, regression techniques, applications to clinical trials.
+BIOSTAT 713: Survival Analysis: Introduction to concepts and techniques used in the analysis of time to event data, including censoring, hazard rates, estimation of survival curves, regression techniques, applications to clinical trials.
 Interval censoring, informative censoring, competing risks, multiple events and multiple endpoints, time dependent covariates; nonparametric and semi-parametric methods.

-Prerequisites: BIOSTAT 701, BIOSTAT 704, or permission of the Director of Graduate Studies.
-MW 3:05-4:20pm, Chiswell and Coles, Hock 11025, 2 units.
+Prerequisite(s): BIOSTAT 701, 702, 704, 705, and 721 or 722 or their equivalents, or permission of the Director of Graduate Studies